jeremytammik/tbc/a/1893_js_ifc_python_rps.md

 **Response:** Thanks for the advice.
 I'll look into that.

 I have a (growing) list of features or solutions I need in Revit and will try to work on solutions.
-Some will require some general Revit trickery, some dynamo, some macros etc. that way i will learn to sue the tools inc. Python.
+Some will require some general Revit trickery, some dynamo, some macros etc. that way I will learn to sue the tools inc. Python.

 <pre class="code">
 </pre>